WebAssembly/tool-conventions/EHScheme.md

 Currently there are several exception handling schemes supported by major compilers such as GCC or LLVM.
 LLVM supports four kinds of exception handling
-schemes: Dwarf CFI, SjLj, ARM, and WinEH.
+schemes: Dwarf CFI, SjLj (setjmp/longjmp), ARM (EABI), and WinEH.
 Then why do we need the support for a new exception handling scheme in a compiler as well as libraries supporting C++ ABI?

 The most distinguished aspect about WebAssembly EH that necessiates a new exception handling scheme is the component that unwinds the stack.
 Because of security concerns, WebAssembly code is not allowed to touch its execution stack by itself.
-When an exception is thrown, the stack is unwound by not the unwind library but the JavaScript engine.
+When an exception is thrown, the stack is unwound by not the unwind library but the VM.
 This affects various components of WebAssembly EH that will be discussed in detail in this document.

 The definition of an exception handling scheme can be different when defined from a compiler's point of view and when from libraries.
 LLVM currently supports